GaelGirodon/reportmix/README.md

 | `organization` | The organization name |               |
 | `client`       | The client name       |               |
 | `audit_date`   | The audit date        | _`now()`_     |

+### Hash

+`hash` is a special field.
+It is not extracted from the reports data but computed using some of the issue fields to create a stable unique identifier.
+If multiple issues, in a single merged report or in different reports, generated at different times, have the same `hash` value, we can consider they are the same, so solving one of them will solve the others.
+It can be especially useful for computing a delta between multiple reports, tracking issues fixes, etc.

 ## Supported reports